torproject/torspec/proposals/332-ntor-v3-with-extra-data.md

 server messages.

     [Any number of times]:
+    EXTENSION
-       TYPE     [one byte]
+       EXT_FIELD_TYPE     [one byte]
-       LEN      [one byte]
+       EXT_FIELD_LEN      [one byte]
-       BODY     [LEN bytes]
+       EXT_FIELD          [EXT_FIELD_LEN bytes]

-We do not specify specific TYPE semantics here; we leave those for other proposals.

 All parties MUST reject messages that are not well-formed per the rules above.

-To avoid partitioning, clients MUST reject messages with TYPEs that they do not recognize.
-(Therefore, whenever we specify a new server message TYPE, we must say that it can only be included if the client signals that it understands it.)
+We do not specify specific TYPE semantics here; we leave those for other proposals and specifications.

+Parties MUST ignore extensions with `EXT_FIELD_TYPE` bodies they do not recognize.

+Unless otherwise specified in the documentation for an extension type:
+* Each extension type SHOULD be sent only once in a message.
+* Parties MUST ignore any occurrences all occurrences of an extension with a given type after the first such occurrence.
+* Extensions SHOULD be sent in numerically ascending order by type.

+(The above extension sorting and multiplicity rules are only defaults;
+they may be overridden in the description of individual extensions.)

 # A.3 How much space is available?